Belial: Hebrew Bible/Old Testament

 "Belial" is applied to ideas, words, and counsel, to calamitous circumstances, and most frequently, to worthless men of the lowest sort, such as men who would induce worship of other gods; those of Benjamin who committed the sex crime at Gibeah; the wicked sons of Eli; insolent Nabal; opposers of God's anointed, David; Rehoboam's unsteady associates; Jezebel's conspirators against Naboth; and men in general who stir up contention.
-Indicating that the enemy power would no longer interfere with the carrying out of true worship by his people in their land, YHWH declared through his prophet: "No more will any worthless person pass again through you.
+Indicating that the enemy power would no longer interfere with the carrying out of true worship by his people in their land, YHWH declared in Nahum 1:15 "No more will any worthless person pass again through you.
 In his entirety he will certainly be cut off."

 Second Temple period

 The term belial appears frequently in Jewish texts of the Second Temple period (texts classified by Christians as the Old Testament pseudepigrapha and apocrypha).
 Also a large number of references to Belial are evidenced in the Dead Sea Scrolls discovered at Qumran from 1948.